 Amid questions about the accuracy of the COVID-19 antibody tests flooding the market — and the usefulness of the results they provide — the FDA has belatedly stepped in to try to rein in the chaos.

 The coronavirus that causes COVID-19 targets more than just the lungs.
 New research shows it also penetrates the brain, complicating treatment and risking lifelong damage.
 And the pandemic limits hospitals from running MRIs or other tests on coronavirus patients.

 A growing number of dental offices across the country are now charging patients an “infection control fee” of $10 to $20 to pay for masks, face shields, gowns and air purifiers to help keep the offices free of the coronavirus.

-A nurse who was crafting plans to open her own nursing home.
-An upbeat patient transporter who was also a sewing wiz.
-A surgical technician who was easy to befriend.
+A recreational aide who brought a “calming presence” to nursing home residents.
+An ER nurse who worked at his dream job.
+A radiology technician due to get married on June 27.
 These are some of the people just added to “Lost on the Frontline,” a special series from The Guardian and KHN that profiles health care workers who die of COVID-19.

 Relaxed regulations in response to the pandemic means more access to addiction treatment medications.
 But recovery programs are accepting fewer people, and the danger of overdose remains high.